AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 Package Inheritance
 ~~~~~~~~~~~~~~~~~~~

-|SPARK| does not have the SPARK 2005 concept of package
+SPARK 2014 does not have the SPARK 2005 concept of package
 inheritance.
-It has the same package visibility rules as Ada 2012.
+It has the same package visibility rules as Ada.

 .. _ms-contracts_with_remote_state-label: